sjcswank/sjcswank.github.io/_posts/2019-02-27-Finding-All-Permutations-of-All-Substrings-of-a-String.md

 The refactoring is fairly easy to define- we need to have the functions return a list of it's results, instead of just printing them.
 Implimenting this in code is pretty easy for AllCombinations.
 So let's look at that first.

 AllCombinations now needs to return a list of all substrings of the input.
 Like we discussed with the StringBuilder in the same function, if we declare this list in the function we will reset the list with each recursion, so we'll pass the list as a parameter instead.
-Lastly, where we would have printed the output before, we now need to ass the output to a list.
+Lastly, where we would have printed the output before, we now need to assign the output to a list.
 If we use a String Array List to hold the results, we can just add the StringBuilder as a string to the list.

 	public static ArrayList<String> AllCombinations(String input, int start, StringBuilder output, ArrayList<String> results){